Faith / Void Split

-The Faith/Void Split LP is a split album by Washington D.C. hardcore groups Void and the Faith, released on Dischord Records in 1982.
+The Faith/Void Split LP is a split album by Washington, D.C., hardcore groups Void and the Faith, released on Dischord Records in 1982.
 Void was one of the earliest examples of hardcore/metal crossover with their chaotic musical approach cited as particularly influential.
 Kurt Cobain listed the album in his top fifty albums of all time.

 Background and influence

-The Faith and Void were hardcore bands from Washington D.C., both with few releases (this is Void's only release throughout the band's existence), but a relatively large underground following among punk and hardcore punk fans.
+The Faith and Void were hardcore bands from Washington, D.C., both with few releases (this is Void's only release throughout the band's existence), but the record built a relatively large underground following among punk and hardcore punk fans.
 Both bands were connected to Dischord Records, the punk label run by Ian MacKaye and Jeff Nelson of Minor Threat and were considered pioneers of DC Hardcore.